BetonQuest/BetonQuest/documentation/Documentation/Objectives-List.md

 ## Block: `block`

 To complete this objective the player must break or place the specified amount of blocks.
 The first argument is a [Block Selector](./Reference.md#block-selectors).
 Next is amount.
-It can be more than 0 for placing and less than 0 for destroying.
+You can use `break` keyword for destroying.
 You can also use the `notify` keyword to display messages to the player each time he updates amount of blocks, optionally with the notification interval after colon.

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of blocks already done, `left` is the amount of blocks still needed to complete the objective and `total` is the amount of blocks initially needed.
-Note that it follows the same rules as the amount argument, meaning that blocks to break are a negative number!
+Note that placed block by player that run the objective will not add progress to destroying block

 !!! example
     ```YAML
+    block LOG 16 break events:reward notify:5
-    block LOG -16 events:reward notify:5
+    block LOG 16 events:reward notify:5
     ```

 ## Breed animals: `breed`